Transitioning from Military to Civilian Defense Jobs on the Space Coast: A Step-by-Step Guide

 Step 3: Network and Make Connections

 Networking is a crucial step in transitioning to a civilian defense job.
-Attend:
+Consider:

-Connecting with professionals already working in the industry can provide valuable insights into the job market and help you learn about job opportunities before they're advertised publicly.
+Connecting with professionals already working in the industry to learn about the local job market and get referrals.

 Step 4: Explore Job Opportunities

-The Space Coast is home to a diverse range of defense companies, from large contractors like Lockheed Martin and Northrop Grumman to smaller, specialized firms.
+The Space Coast is home to a diverse range of defense companies, from large contractors like Lockheed Martin (405 open positions) and Northrop Grumman (241) to specialized firms.
 Explore job opportunities at:

-• Major defense contractors: Companies like L3Harris Technologies and Amentum offer a range of roles, from engineering and technical positions to program management and administrative support.
+Major defense contractors: Companies like L3Harris Technologies (203 positions) and Amentum (101 positions) offer a range of roles, from engineering and technical positions to program management and support.

-• Smaller, niche companies: Firms like Embraer and Leonardo DRS may offer specialized roles that align with your skills and experience.
+Smaller, specialized companies: Firms like Embraer, Leonardo DRS, and Relativity Space may offer roles that closely align with specific military specialties.

 Consider roles that match your skills and experience, such as Electrical Engineer, Mechanical Engineer, or Engineering Technician, which are currently in demand.